 - Regular maintenance and checking

-Reclaiming VAT on Hearing loop systemsIf the organisation having the loop system installed is a registered charity (some churches have organised themselves this way) and the systems are paid for out of charitable funds, the organisation can complete a VAT exemption declaration to give their prospective installer when asking for quotations.
+Reclaiming VAT on Hearing loop systemsIf the organisation having the loop system installed is a registered charity, they can complete a VAT exemption declaration.

 - The equipment must be paid for out of charitable funds.